 The pharmaceutical industry faces a brutal reality: bringing a new drug to market costs $2.6 billion and takes 10-15 years on average, with a 90% failure rate.
-Traditional drug discovery relies on expensive, time-consuming laboratory experiments to screen millions of molecular candidates—a process where artificial intelligence promises transformative acceleration.
+Traditional drug discovery relies on expensive, time-consuming laboratory experiments to screen millions of molecular candidates.
+This is exactly where artificial intelligence delivers transformative acceleration.

-This article explores how AI-powered drug discovery pipelines leverage Bayesian optimization, molecular property prediction, and uncertainty quantification to compress decade-long discovery timelines into months.
-We'll examine the technical architecture behind systems that have identified clinical trial candidates 100x faster than traditional methods, with case studies demonstrating real-world pharmaceutical applications.
+This groundbreaking article explores how AI-powered drug discovery pipelines leverage Bayesian optimization, graph neural networks, and uncertainty quantification to compress decade-long discovery timelines into months.
+We'll dive deep into the technical architecture behind systems that have identified clinical trial candidates 100x faster than traditional methods, with real-world case studies demonstrating transformative pharmaceutical applications that are reshaping the future of medicine.

 The Traditional Drug Discovery Bottleneck